vincelee888/ourcastlefield/site/content/action-groups/gardening-and-environment.md

     "The Gardening and Environment Action Group")

-    ## Purpose
+    # Action Group

-    To work in conjunction with Friends of the Roman Gardens, MCC and other local partners to keep the area attractive, green and tidy.
+    This group works in conjunction with Friends of the Roman Gardens, MCC and other local partners to keep the area attractive, green and tidy.
 The group also works in liaison with MCC and local partners to present a credible entry to the ‘It’s Your Neighbourhood’ section of North West in Bloom, aiming for a Level 5 ‘Outstanding’ award.

     ## Background